Sometimes a literal expansion pack world.

 - The new continents were foreshadowed in the first game, and players could see Elona, if they knew where to go.

-- The Super Mario Bros. games, as well as all the RPG spinoffs, at least when it doesn't just seem to rebuild the entire Mushroom Kingdom from scratch, like to suddenly reveal all new countries just across the border from the main area, such as the lands of Super Mario Bros 3 and Super Mario World, Sarasara Land from Super Mario Land, Mario's own (unexplained in subsequent games) kingdom in Super Mario Land 2, Beanbean Kingdom from Mario And Luigi and Rogueport and the surrounding areas (plus the offscreen adventures of Luigi in the Waffle Kingdom and nearby lands) from Paper Mario The Thousand Year Door.
+- The Super Mario Bros. games, as well as all the RPG spinoffs, at least when it doesn't just seem to rebuild the entire Mushroom Kingdom from scratch, like to suddenly reveal all new countries just across the border from the main area, such as the lands of Super Mario Bros.
+3 and Super Mario World, Sarasara Land from Super Mario Land, Mario's own (unexplained in subsequent games) kingdom in Super Mario Land 2, Beanbean Kingdom from Mario & Luigi and Rogueport and the surrounding areas (plus the offscreen adventures of Luigi in the Waffle Kingdom and nearby lands) from Paper Mario: The Thousand-Year Door.

 - Happens with the Dungeon Siege expansion pack Legends of Aranna: The entirety of the expansion pack occurs in a part of Ehb that had not been known about, and features a race thought to be long dead in the multiplayer campaign.
 Less so with the sequel, Dungeon Siege II, as the original stated that Ehb was formed by the Tenth Legion as they fled the collapse of the Empire of Stars.
 Subverted in DSII: Broken World as the Second Great Cataclysm at the end of DSII caused massive changes to the land allowing the overall layout to remain the same while still adding new areas to explore.

 - Majesty plays this so straight it's almost a Lampshade Hanging with the aptly-named Northern Expansion Expansion Pack, which reveals a previously inaccessible northern half of the world map.
-Possibly a subversion, as it's visibly the same world map graphic save for the fact you can now scroll north of the mountain range in the middle of the continent; perhaps the new content was cut from the original game due to time constraints?
+Possibly a subversion, as it's visibly the same world map graphic save for the fact you can now scroll north of the mountain range in the middle of the continent; it's possible that some of the new quests were intended for the original game but cut for time or disk-space reasons.